 A demotion is an employee loses status and pay at work.
 When an employer demotes a worker, they may remove some of the worker’s duties, cut their hours, and reduce their compensation.
 Demotions are obviously tough on workers, but they’re also far from uncommon.
 According to one survey, 14% of workers have experienced a demotion at some point in their career.

-Have you been demoted at work?
-If you believe that your demotion was unfair, your next question might be, “What can I do about it?”
+But what if you lose status at work and don’t deserve it?
+If you’ve been wrongfully demoted, you may be wondering what you can do about it.
 Unfortunately, your options for handling a wrongful demotion may be limited.
 Here’s what you need to know.

-In some circumstances, you may be protected by a bargaining agreement or employment contract which provide protection for employees.
-Also, there are legal protections which cover wrongful demotions.
+In some circumstances, you may be protected by a collective bargaining agreement or employment contract which provides protection for employees.

 Which Employees Are Protected

-Workers with employment contracts that stipulate work roles and job protections may be insulated against certain demotions or may have recourse to appeal a demotion.
+Workers with employment contracts that stipulate work roles and job protections may be insulated against certain demotions.
+They may also have recourse to appeal a demotion.